zelify-dev/zelifypage/src/content/policy.md

-**Policy On The Prevention Of Money Laundering, Terrorism Financing And Other Crimes**
+# Policy On The Prevention Of Money Laundering, Terrorism Financing And Other Crimes

+Last updated: January 20, 2025

 # Introduction